Akriti1910/delta-demo/README.md

 # Student
 Akriti Singhal

-# To clone a file from the github to local terminal
+# To clone a repo folder from the github to local terminal
 git clone "copy the HTTPS file link from GitHub"

+# Now change the directory to the folder cloned
+cd folder_name

 # To see the status of our file
 git status